The National Redress Scheme

 The process will be confidential, and the privacy of the former student will be respected at all times.

 The College has checks, policies and training in place to help ensure the damage inflicted in the past is not repeated.

 The College’s policy on the National Redress Scheme can be found here.
 Again, we continue to encourage Old Boys to contact police, the Redress Scheme or the College directly with any allegation or claim.

 The National Redress Scheme was established in 2018 will run for 10 years.
 It was established in response to the Royal Commission into Institutional Responses to Child Sexual Abuse and acknowledges that many children were sexually abused in Australian institutions.
 It helps people who have experienced institutional child sexual abuse gain access to counselling, a direct personal response (for example, an apology), and a Redress payment.

 If you experienced sexual abuse as a child (under 18 years of age) before 1 July 2018 and Newington was responsible for bringing you into contact with the person who abused you, you can make an application to the National Redress Scheme any time between 1 July 2018 and 30 June 2027.

 You must have been born before 30 June 2010 and be an Australian citizen or permanent resident.

 More information about the National Redress Scheme is available at www.nationalredress.gov.au or by calling the National Redress Information Line on 1800 737 377.

-We also urge former students or students who do not meet the requirements set down by the scheme to contact Mr Parker’s office direct on 02 9568 9321 for a confidential discussion or to contact police.
+We also urge former students or students who do not meet the requirements set down by the scheme to report any wrongdoings via Whispli, or to contact Mr Parker’s office direct on 02 9568 9321 for a confidential discussion or to contact police.